aristanetworks/avd-workshops/workshops/avd-lab-guide.md

 ```

 After entering this command, we should see our new branch name reflected in the terminal.
 It will also be
-reflected in the status bar in the lower left hand corner of our VS Code window (you may need to click the refresh icon
+reflected in the status bar in the lower left-hand corner of our VS Code window (you may need to click the refresh icon
 before this is shown).

-Now we're ready to start working on our changes :sunglasses:
+Now we're ready to start working on our changes :sunglasses:.

 ### **Login Banner**

-When we initially deployed our multi-site topology, we forgot to include a login banner on all of our switches.
+When we initially deployed our multi-site topology, we should have included a login banner on all our switches.
-Let's take a look at the [AVD documentation site](https://avd.sh/en/stable/roles/eos_cli_config_gen/index.html?h=login+banner#banners) to see what the
+Let's take a look at the **[AVD documentation site](https://avd.arista.com/4.1/roles/eos_cli_config_gen/docs/tables/banners.html?h=banners)** to see what the
 data model is for this configuration.

-The banner on all of our switches will be the same, and after reviewing the AVD documentation, we know we can accomplish this by defining the `banners` input variable
+The banner on all of our switches will be the same.
+After reviewing the AVD documentation, we know we can accomplish this by defining the `banners` input variable
 in our `global_vars/global_dc_vars.yml` file.

-Add the code block below to `global_vars/global_dc_vars.yml`
+Add the code block below to `global_vars/global_dc_vars.yml`.

 ```yaml
 # Login Banner